 An assessment evaluates a person or an organization using a series of questions.
 The answers are used to calculate a score, categorization or another type of outcome that provides value for the respondent.

 There are many types of assessments, categorized by industry, objectives, methodology, etc. In this article we’ll be focusing solely on assessment reports, if you’re looking to find the best assessment tool, I highly recommend our guide to select the right assessment tool for your business.

 An assessment report will give respondents clear insights into their profile, company, or situation and provide relevant recommendations.
 And you know what the good news is?
 The creation of an assessment report can be automated.

-This is made possible by formulas and calculations behind the preset questions in the assessment.
-They will turn the answers into tangible results, presented in the assessment report in the form of text, numbers, graphs, charts and other representations.
+How?
+Well, in a nutshell: Thanks to formulas and calculations behind the preset questions in the assessment.
+They turn the answers into tangible results, presented in the assessment report in the form of text, numbers, graphs, charts and other representations.

 Let’s say you are a marketing consultant asking your client about their current marketing strategy.
 What are their objectives?
 Which marketing tools do they currently use?
 How much do they want to spend on marketing activities such as ads?